 How is gap insurance regulated?

-Gap insurance is regulated like every other auto insurance product provided within the state you live in.
+Gap insurance is regulated like every other auto insurance product provided in your state.
 Your state’s Department of Insurance supervises this process.
 Note that many states limit how much can be charged for gap waivers.
 Contact your state consumer protection agency or attorney general’s office for more information.

 What’s the difference between gap insurance and agreed-value insurance?